 1. News Media Coverage

 Our group's activities have generated news media (print, online,TV, radio) coverage since 2008.
-Here are the stories since 2017:
+Here are some of the stories since 2017:

-Nominated by the NASA science leadership to participate in the AGU Centennial Narratives Project during the 2019 AGU Fall Meeting, Xubin Zeng's 25-min interview was added to the AGU Narratives Community on StoryCorps and archived in the American Folklife Center at the Library of Congress on 3/6/2020.
+Nominated by the NASA science leadership to participate in the AGU Centennial Narratives Project during the 2019 AGU Fall Meeting, Xubin Zeng's 25-min interview was added to the AGU Narratives Community on StoryCorps, archived in the American Folklife Center at the Library of Congress on 3/6/2020, and featured on the 8/25/2020 AGU Career Center weekly email.

 Our $30M/5 year NASA ACTIVATE EVS-3 project on aerosol-cloud interactions passed the Investigation Confirmation Review at NASA Headquarters on 10/18/2019